dlodola/public/docs/_posts/2021-04-12-Draft-test.md

 from lib.semivariograms import spherical_semivariogram
 ```

 The `spherical_semivariogram` function is an implementation of a 2D anisotropic spherical semivariogram taking as arguments the coordinates of lag vectors and the semivariogram's semi-major & semi-minor ranges, azimuth, sill and nugget.
-It returns the corresponding semivariance for the lags defined by the lag vectors, including their orientations.
-For now, you can get a copy of the library [here](https://github.com/dlodola/public/tree/main/jupyter/lib), but I will cover it in more detail in a future article.
+It returns the corresponding semivariance for the lags defined by the lag vectors and their orientations.
+I will cover it in more detail in a future article, but for now you can get a copy of the library [here](https://github.com/dlodola/public/tree/main/jupyter/lib).

 ### Set up grid

 First lets create a (*I*, *J*, *2*) array `grid` such that each [*i*, *j*] node holds
 the (*x<sub>i</sub>*, *y<sub>j</sub>*) Cartesian coordinates of that node.
-It is set up using the (*x<sub>0</sub>*, *y<sub>0</sub>*) coordinates of the lower left corner, the cell size and the number of rows and columns.
+It is set up using the (*x<sub>0</sub>*, *y<sub>0</sub>*) coordinates of the center of the lower left cell, the cell size and the number of rows and columns.

 <!--
 {% include equation.html file="images/posts/article-2/Equation_8.png"